kyaiooiayk/ML-AI-DS-4-Finance/README.md

 # ML-AI-DS-4-Finance
-*Machine Learning, Artificial Intelligence, Data Science 4 Finance*
+*Machine Learning, Artificial Intelligence & Data Science 4 Finance*
 ***

 ## How is ML used in finance?